Suburb overview

 Solid buy-and-hold profile: a population of 7,062 and household income close to the QLD median ($100,464 vs $90,298) give the market enough depth for patient capital growth without the premium entry price of inner suburbs.

-Moderate rental coverage: rent of $380/week covers 76% of a $2,167/month mortgage, leaving a $520/month gap that an investor bridges with equity, depreciation and tax benefits.
+Moderate rental coverage at the 2021 Census: rent of $380/week covered 76% of a $2,167/month mortgage, a $520/month gap bridged with equity, depreciation and tax benefits.
+Re-check with current rents and rates before committing.

 Only 43% of dwellings are separate houses (vs 77% QLD median) — this is a unit and townhouse market, where cosmetic flips struggle against body-corporate restrictions, thinner after-reno uplift and competing new supply.